-A fund information table, such as the example below, provides investment information about each fund.
+A fund information table, such as the example below, provides information about each fund to help you make an informed investment decision.

 An explanation of each section of the fund information table is provided below.

 1 Fund name This is the fund name.